jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I tell Houston, "Please be informed, there is a Santa Claus."

 We will be back.
 After our success here, NASA already has the gears in motion.
 I will be back and put footsteps on the moon.
-Well, not footsteps of course, bootprints.

 We are headed back home.
 My job is to take stellar measurements.
 We use them to confirm our location for the navigation computer.